-Medical facilities in Kosovo are below Australian standards.
+Medical facilities in Kosovo are severely under-equipped.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Costs for a medical evacuation could be considerable.

 Outbreaks of food-borne and other infectious diseases (including hepatitis A, trichinosis, brucellosis and rabies) occur from time to time.
 We recommend you avoid raw and undercooked food, drink bottled water and avoid unpasteurised dairy products.

 Levels of air pollution in Kosovo can be high, particularly in winter when heavy smoke from coal and wood burning heaters can linger for days or even weeks.
 Accidental emission of toxic substances from factories is not uncommon and public health warnings after such accidents are not always issued.
 Sufferers of asthma or other bronchial conditions should seek medical advice.